-Scorpion fish venom is poisonous.
+Scorpion fish venom is toxic and contains many chemicals including neurotoxins.

 Scorpion fish live in tropical waters, including along warm coasts of the United States.
 They are also found in aquariums worldwide.